USNS Amelia Earhart Crew Fosters Connections with Children in Thailand

-PATTAYA, Thailand (Sept.
-10, 2025) – Civilian mariner Joshua Harris, deckhand, assigned to Lewis and Clark-class dry cargo ship USNS Amelia Earhart (T-AKE 6), interacts with children of the Fountain of Life Children’s Center in Pattaya, Thailand, during a community outreach event, Sept.
-10. Amelia Earhart is in Thailand conducting routine maintenance and supporting the U.S. 7th Fleet.
-(Navy photo by Grady T. Fontana)
+Crew members from the U.S. Navy's Lewis and Clark-class dry cargo ship USNS Amelia Earhart (T-AKE 6) visited the Fountain of Life Children’s Center in Pattaya, Thailand, on Sept.
+10, 2025, to spend time with children from the community.

+Amelia Earhart is in Thailand for routine maintenance in support of the U.S. 7th Fleet.
+While the ship was in port, crew members volunteered at the center, participating in games and activities organized by Navy League Siam in Pattaya, a group that provides support to visiting sailors.

+"The experience has been great," said Christa Wilson, a cook on the Amelia Earhart.
+"This is part of why I joined the Military Sealift Command, to experience different cultures and connect with people.
+We just wanted to show the children some love and let them know we care."

 |Date Taken: